Lee8955/Character-Mark-Evalation/README.md

 # Character-Mark-Evalation
-This is my character mark evalation
+This is my character mark evalation Application that I have created for the user
-Wgere I am using